 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.

-The list below contains the details of programs of study approved by the Podiatry Board of Australia:
+The lists below provide the details of accredited programs of study approved by the National Board for registration.

 Programs of study classified as 'inactive' are not included in this list.
-An online search is available for inactive programs of study for programs that are no longer delivered by an Education Provider or no longer approved by the Board.
+An online search is available for inactive programs of study that are no longer delivered by an education provider or no longer approved by the Board.

 An online search is available for all approved programs of study.

-If you hold a qualification that the Board considers to be substantially equivalent, or based on similar competencies to an approved qualification for general registration, you will be qualified for general registration as a podiatrist.
+If you hold a qualification that the Board considers to be substantially equivalent to, or based on similar competencies to an approved qualification for general registration, you will be qualified for general registration as a podiatrist.

 The Board has determined the following qualifications are substantially equivalent or based on similar competencies, to an approved qualification for general registration.